 The Health Science Center has a defined policy to deal with extended periods outside of the laboratory or class, generally greater than 2 weeks.
 Termed a leave of absence, a student may need to take such a leave due to issues, such as grave illness, pregnancy or family crisis.
-Students should consult this policy http://www.hsc.wvu.edu/resoff/graduate-education/policies-and-forms/ when considering such a leave.
+Students should consult this policy \ (https://sole.hsc.wvu.edu/): Health Sciences Center Graduate Programs SOLE site...
+Content...FORMS-HSC Graduate Students when considering such a leave.
 In some circumstances, the leave may be imposed upon the student administratively due to academic issues or policy violations.
 Procedures for this are detailed in this policy, and there are forms for documenting all types of leave and any expectations or requirements upon the student's return.